-GI Bill and VR&E beneficiaries (Chapter 33 and 31) can enroll and participate in courses during the period beginning on the date of which the student provides a certificate of eligibility and ending on the earlier of the following dates:
+GI Bill® and VR&E beneficiaries (Chapter 33 and 31) can enroll and participate in courses during the period beginning on the date of which the student provides a certificate of eligibility and ending on the earlier of the following dates:

-- The date on which the Secretary provides payment for such course of education to the University. - The date that is 90 days after the date on which the University certifies for tuition and fees following receipt of certificate from the student.
+- The date on which the Secretary [of the U.S. Department of Veterans Affairs] provides payment for such course of education to the University. - The date that is 90 days after the date on which the University certifies for tuition and fees following receipt of certificate from the student.